hmrc/income-tax-submission-frontend/README.md

-# income-tax-submission-fronted
+# income-tax-submission-frontend
-This is where users can view the overall state of their income tax submission, start submitting or append an income source, or submit a completed Submission.
+This is where users can view the overall state of their income tax submission, tailoring their return, start submitting or append an income source, or submit a completed Submission.

 ## Running the service locally